 There aren’t many ingredients I love more than bacon, so it’s not a huge surprise that I turned to The Bacon Cookbook for my next culinary project.
 Though I was looking for dinner dishes more than dessert, as someone who loves sweet-and-savory concoctions, I couldn’t resist some bacon peanut butter truffles.

 Some other notes: I didn’t have a food processor, so I chopped the peanuts with a knife.
-Because the peanuts weren’t ground as finely as they would have been if they were put through a blender, the truffle filling was slightly lumpy.
+This meant that the truffle filling turned out slightly lumpy.
 Next time, I’d up the peanut butter and use fewer peanuts.
 But because I let the bacon get nice and crispy, it was very easy to handle.

 Despite the messiness, these truffles are amongst the most delicious things I’ve ever made, if I may say so myself.
-Nope, bacon never ever fails to please.
+Bacon’s yet to fail me.

 adapted from The Bacon Cookbook